U.S. Virgin Islands flag U.S. Virgin Islands Beach Holidays

 U.S. Virgin Islands is tourist-friendly but has some key cultural and legal rules:

-Always carry your passport as you need to show you have permission to enter or remain in the US.
+Always carry your passport to show you have permission to be in the US.

-The legal age for buying and drinking alcohol is 21 across the entire United States.
+The legal drinking age is 21 across the entire United States.

-Illegal drugs, including cannabis, carry severe penalties including long jail sentences and heavy fines for possession, use, or smuggling.
+Illegal drugs, including cannabis, carry severe penalties including long jail sentences and heavy fines.

 Bonus tips: